 Progent's Consulting Services for Microsoft Technology

-project analysis and documentation, on-site and remote
+project management and documentation, local and off-site

-IT help and network diagnosis,
+IT support and network diagnosis,

-Help Desk Call Center Services, comprehensive
+Help Desk Call Center Support, certified

-outsourcing, Exchange hosting and management, and ProSight Virtual Hosting service.
+outsourcing, Microsoft Exchange Server hosting, and ProSight Virtual Hosting service.

 Find out more about Progent's Support for Microsoft Servers.